PX4/PX4-Devguide/en/simulation/jmavsim.md

 If you see this error, try this workaround:

-Edit this file:
+Edit the **accessibility.properties** file:
 ```
 sudo gedit /etc/java-8-openjdk/accessibility.properties
 ```

-and comment out the following line like this:
+and comment out the line indicated below:
 ```
 #assistive_technologies=org.GNOME.Acessibility.AtkWrapper
 ```